- our prospective, current and former members of personnel and employees acting directly or indirectly (e.g. through management companies);

 1. What type of personal data do we collect?

-We collect basic identification information about all individuals with whom we interact, such as your name, title, position, company name, email and/or postal address and fixed and/or mobile phone number.
+For all data subjects with whom we interact, we collect basic identification information such as your name, title, position, company name, email and/or postal address and fixed and/or mobile phone number.

 This information may either be directly provided by you, communicated to us by the legal entity for whom you work (e.g. if you are the contact person designated by your employer to manage the GBL account), supplied to us by one of our service providers (e.g. financial institutions or recruiters) or obtained from publicly available sources (e.g. social media profiles).

-1.1 Prospective, current and former members of personnel
+1.1.
+Prospective, current and former members of personnel and employees acting directly or indirectly (e.g. through management companies)

-For our prospective current and former employees, we may in addition also collect the following information:
+For our prospective current and former employees and employees acting directly or indirectly (e.g. through management companies), we may in addition also collect the following information:

 - additional identification information (e.g. date and place of birth, nationality, ID card or passport numbers and copy of ID card, contact person in case of emergency);